 CLARK & ADAM (the owners)

 Texas-native Clark Childers was on a soul-searching mission when he moved to Marfa in 2013 to work on the local film festival.
 When he returned to Los Angeles, Clark had a hard time shaking his attraction to far-West Texas.
-When he met actor Adam Walton from New England, and the two spent a lot of time road-tripping the Southwest.
+He met Adam Walton from New England, and the two spent a lot of time road-tripping the Southwest.
 During a visit to Marfa, they took notice of an abandoned compound on the courthouse square and decided to stick around.
 It took over two years (and a lot of elbow grease) but they got it done.
-In more ways than one, 105 Lincoln was a leap of faith, and a labor of love.
+In more ways than one, 105 Lincoln was a leap of faith and a labor of love.